 Take a trip down memory lane and explore the old streets of Tarifa.
 See gorgeous white houses and stunning courtyards that truly give off some rustic vibes.

-Another great place close to Malaga is the city of Granada, the capital of the Spanish province of the same name.
+Another great place close to Malaga is Granada, the capital of the Spanish province of the same name.

 Read here how to get from Malaga to Granada.